randomstuff/simgrid-xp-snapshot/README.md

 * snapshot.sh, script for (re)producing the experiment.

-  It is tangled from snapshot.org with emacs `org-babel-tangle`.

 * snapshot.pl, produce tabular data (TSV output) from the stdout of the script

 * results/*.tsv, results as TSV files